shoreason/textsummarization/README.md

 # NLP and Text Summarization
 This is a collection of my exploration in the NLP domain specifically around text summarization

-My work sofar explore extractive approach to text summarization.
+My work so far explores an extractive approach to text summarization.

 ## Getting Started
 I will recommend working on this within a virtual python environment.
-If you are in one you can simply run
+If you are in one already you can simply run

 ```bash
 pip install -r requirements.txt
 ```

-The requirements file contains way more dependencies thatn you'll need.
+The requirements file contains way more dependencies than you'll need.
 It's laziness on my part to have just not cleaned this up along the way.

-I leverage NLTK in base_summarizer.py and you will need to do something like below in python repl to download 'stopwords' and 'punkt' (for tokenization
+I leverage NLTK in base_summarizer.py and you will need to do something like below in a python interpreter to download 'stopwords' and 'punkt' (for tokenization)

 ```bash
 >>> import nltk